 Her research interests include British modernist women writers, especially biography; history and theory of sexuality; psychoanalytic theory; nineteenth and twentieth century British literature; and women's studies.

 Her books include May Sinclair: A Modern Victorian (Oxford, 2000), Vita and Virginia: The Work and Friendship of V.Sackville-West and Virginia Woolf (Oxford, 1993), and Virginia Woolf's "To the Lighthouse" (St Martin's, 1990).
 She also co-edited a collection of essays with Trudi Tate called Women's Fiction and the Great War (Oxford, 1997), and in 1995 she published an edited collection of essays on lesbian criticism, Volcanoes and Pearl Divers (Onlywomen Press).
-Editions include a Norton Critical Edition of Virginia Woolf's Jacob's Room in 2007, Katherine Mansfield's Something Childish and Other Stories for Penguin in 1996, and Virginia Woolf's Night and Day for Oxford World's Classics in 1992.
+Editions include the Cambridge Edition of Virginia Woolf's Orlando (co-edited with Ian Blyth) in 2018, the Norton Critical Edition of Virginia Woolf's Jacob's Room in 2007, Katherine Mansfield's Something Childish and Other Stories for Penguin in 1996, and Virginia Woolf's Night and Day for Oxford World's Classics in 1992.
 She has published numerous essays and articles in journals including Modernism/modernity and History Workshop Journal, and for twelve years, she was on the editorial collective of Feminist Studies.

-She is currently working on a scholarly edition of Virginia Woolf's Orlando, co-edited with Ian Blyth, for Cambridge University Press; and completing a series of articles on waste and efficiency in British culture in the late nineteenth and early twentieth centuries.
+She is currently completing a series of articles on waste and efficiency in British culture in the late nineteenth and early twentieth centuries, and starting work on a biography of British psychoanalyst Joan Riviere.

 Her teaching interests include nineteenth and twentieth century British literature, Virginia Woolf, psychoanalytic and cultural theory, and introductory women's studies.
 Recently she has been experimenting with blended learning, teaching one of her courses partially online.
 In Fall 2015, she taught a semester program, "Social Movements in the Nation's Capital," at the William & Mary in DC campus with colleague Heather Macdonald.